6br/streamlit_hgb/README.md

 * Range: a default range to visualize
 * Default: a default set of BAM file to be loaded
 * Samples: a list of BAM file

+All input bam files must be indexed by `samtools index` or compatibles.